jentery/mdia360v2/index.md

 ## M Mar.
 2: Accessibility, Trust, and Tutorialization

 How do we learn to play games, and how do games teach us?
 How do we grow to trust them, and how do they assist us along the way?
-We'll engage examples of player-agnostic, player-antagonistic design, and player-centric design.
+We'll engage examples of player-agnostic, player-antagonistic, and player-centric design.

 Activity: Conduct a fly-on-the-wall observation of a game and its settings using the Elito method.